RQ

-New Driveway Cost UK: Materials, Prices, and Planning Rules for 2026
+New Driveway Cost: Materials, Prices, and Rules

 Your driveway is the first thing visitors see and the last thing they walk across.
 A well-chosen surface transforms kerb appeal, provides reliable parking, and can add genuine value to your property.
 But with six main materials to choose from and planning rules that catch out many homeowners, it pays to understand the options before committing.